ericjang/ericjang.github.io/_posts/2021-10-24-generalization.markdown

 = \int_\Theta d\theta p(\theta) \nabla_\theta \log p(\theta) R(\theta) = E_{p(\theta)} [\nabla_\theta \log p(\theta) R(\theta)]
 $$

 This gradient estimator contains two expectations that we need to numerically approximate.
 First is computing $$R(\theta)$$ itself, which is an expectation over starting states $$p(s_0)$$.
-In my [previous blog post][robot-ephemeralization] I mentioned that accurate evaluation of a Binomial variable (e.g. the success rate of a robot on a single task) could require thousands of trials in order to achieve statistical certainty within a couple percent.
+In my [previous blog post]({% post_url 2021-09-20-ephemeralization %}) I mentioned that accurate evaluation of a Binomial variable (e.g. the success rate of a robot on a single task) could require thousands of trials in order to achieve statistical certainty within a couple percent.
 For our hypothetical generalist robot, $$p(s_0)$$ could encompass millions of unique tasks and scenarios, which makes accuate evaluation prohibitively expensive.

 The second expectation is encountered in the estimation of the policy gradient, over $$p(\theta)$$.
 Some algorithms like CMA-ES draw samples directly from the policy parameter distribution $$p(\theta)$$, while other RL algorithms like PPO sample from the policy distribution $$p_\theta(a\vert s)$$ and use the backpropagation rule to compute the gradient of the return with respect to the parameters: $$\frac{\partial R}{\partial \theta} = \frac{\partial R}{\partial \mu_a} \cdot \frac{\partial \mu_a}{\partial \theta}$$.
 The latter is typically preferred because the search space on action parameters is thought to be smaller than the search space on policy parameters (and therefore requires fewer environment interactions to estimate a gradient for).